converged-computing/rainbow-experiments/experiments/simulation-reliabuild/README.md

 - [publication](https://www.osti.gov/biblio/2223030)
 - [build spec generator](https://github.com/buildsi/spack-buildspace-exploration)

-We started with a base simulation in [simulation-lammps](../simulation-lammps) and this experiment aims to improve upon that by using actual data and some modeling.
-Specifically, what I've scoped out.
-We impressive dataset, about 25K spack specs.
-For each spack spec I have a data frame of if the build was a success, failure, and given failure, why.
-I'm thinking what we might want to do is:
+We started with a base simulation in [simulation-lammps](../simulation-lammps) and this experiment aims to improve upon that by using actual data and extending compatibility to the case of software version ranges.
+We are going to do the following:

-1. For each spec filter down to those that were successful.
-We will assume all others not in that set would fail.
+1. For the real dataset (spack specs) filter down to those that were successful.
+We know they build.
-1. The package dependencies are the features
+1. The package dependency versions are the features.
+This means rainbow needed an algorithm addition to match a version range.
-1. Remove features that are consistent (e.g., it says in the paper they were run on the same os, so this is irrelevant)
-1. Each spack spec becomes a vector of features!
-1. Create cluster environments, akin to the first experiment, that have every combination of features (or close to that if the number is astronomically large, I think even 1K+ clusters would be OK).
-1. For each level of compatibility metadata, submit the job to rainbow, again get a cluster assignment.
-Each cluster is also a vector of those same features.
+1. Create cluster environments that have a randomly selected version (from the set in the experiment)
+1. One level of compatibility metadata is a dependency version.
+Submit jobs to rainbow, first with no metadata, and then adding version *ranges* for specific packages.
+E.g., "Does this build environment have a version that is within this range?"
 1. When we finish submitting all jobspecs (spack build specs) we have a set assigned to every cluster.
-1. For each cluster set, determine features needed vs. present, and for those present, calculate a difference between the found version and actual version.
-Newer versions are not compatible with older ones (assuming new features) but older versions we can calculate some diff to say distance to working.
-1. Calculate an overall score for each cluster (total points/total possible)

-High level, the above allows us to derive a probability from a model that is specific to the package (this is important I think) of success given an assigned environment.
-This feels similar to what we probably would eventually do, because I think the way we understand compatibility is going to vary on the app level (here that is spack package builds).
-It's based on real data, will be a large scale, and will be super cool!

-# TODO check length of jobspecs.yaml
-# we should have a scoring algorithm for a jobspec assignment:
-# if version is newer, assume not compatible (or distance?)
-# use puython version parsing to calculate distance
-# weighted features = cosine distance of two?
-1 == perfect, 0 == totally wrong
-# score of assignment = (weighted features / total features needed)

-## Setup

-First prepare data in [data](data) (see README.md there for instructions).
-At the end we have:

-- 119 unique features (that are package metadata, there can be >1 per subsystem, e.g., `<package>-version` and `<package>-compiler-version`
-- 113 unique package subsytems
-- 1000 clusters with randomly selected compatibility features
-- Over 25K jobspecs (split into groups of 1K so the files aren't too huge)
-- 50 models for 50 packages represented in the jobspecs that we want to build

-Note that in parsing the data I discovered that we have variability with respect primarily to package versions (dependencies).
-Thus, a subsystem is actually going to be a package dependency, with typically 1-2 features for each.
-This also means our experiment design is going to be huge (won't need to run iterations).
+1. Calculate a score (versions that correctly overlap over total)

 ### Experiment